jacob187/LLM_HUB/README.md

 My goal for this project is to create a universal interface for interacting with LLMs by leveraging LangChain.
 Ultimately, I want to create a modular structure where I can build APIs to integrate LLMs into other applications.

 The Streamlit application allows you to interact with different LLMs.
-Currently, the project supports Anthropic and OpenAI.
-I plan to add support for HuggingFace models in the future.
+Currently, the project supports Anthropic and OpenAI models.

 ## Installation